 If you want to build a strong back, biceps, and core, the DTX Squat Cage with Pull Up Bar will help you meet all of those goals.
 If functionality is a priority, this is the best pick for you.

-However, if longevity and strength are more important features, the Mirafit M2 is hands down one of the best options.
+However, if longevity and strength are more important features, the Hardcastle is a robust squat rack for home use and is hands down one of the best options for the money.